thebestgoodguy/vibecommit-hero/README.md

 A modern, beautiful hero banner component for Discourse forums.
 This component transforms your Discourse forum with a stunning hero section inspired by modern web design trends.

+> **Notice**: This project is forked from [Versatile Banner](https://meta.discourse.org/t/versatile-banner/109133/232).
+We've built upon the excellent foundation provided by the original Versatile Banner component to create this enhanced version.

 ## Features

 - 🎨 **Modern Design**: Beautiful gradients, floating animations, and glassmorphism effects